rainlab/location-plugin/README.md

 You can restrict the address lookup to certain countries by defining the `countryRestriction` option.
 The option accepts a comma separated list of ISO 3166-1 ALPHA-2 compatible country codes (see: https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).

+By default the `street` mapper places the house number before the street name.
+However in some countries the number is commonly placed after the street name.
+You can reverse the order by using the `reverseStreetNumber: true` option.

 Usage:

     # ===================================